sam-sunnarborg/sam-sunnarborg.github.io/MyAnalysis/Analysis.md

 ![Emerging Jet](../images/emergingjets_feynmann-4.jpg)

 These manifestations are called *Emerging Jets*.
 We will see Standard Model particles, a gap where they have become dark particles and we cannot see them, and then Standard Model particles again.
+These particles seem to "emerge" out of something invisible.
 This is what my analysis will be looking for.